AdobeDocs/experience-platform.en/help/destinations/catalog/data-partners/merkury-enterprise-connections.md

 >[!NOTE]
 >
->If you are looking to activate audiences to media destinations with you Merkury Connect account, use our Merkury Connections destination instead.
+>If you are looking to activate audiences to media destinations with your Merkury Connect account, use our Merkury Connections destination instead.

 ![The Merkury Enterprise Conections destination card highlighted in the Experience Platform destinations catalog.](../../assets/catalog/data-partners/merkury-connections/media/image2.png)